microtrain/bootcamp/04-ServersAndTheInternet/01-URL.md

 # The Anatomy of a URL

 [Uniform Resource Locators (URL)](https://tools.ietf.org/html/rfc1738) is an interface through which a user can communicate with a web page.
-In modern browsers this is accessed through the address bar.
-If you were to open a CLI based browser such as wget this would be passed as an argument into the command line..
+In modern browsers, this is accessed through the address bar.
+If you were to open a CLI-based browser such as Wget this would be passed as an argument into the command-line.

 Let's break this down by taking a look at [https://www.google.com/search?q=anatomy+of+a+URI#jump](https://www.google.com/search?q=anatomy+of+a+URI).